codespb/livewire-notifier/readme.md

         'title' => '', // Optional
         'type' => 'success', // Optional.
 By default: success | optional: error (or fail), warning (or warn), info
         // you can find all types options in the config file 'icon' => '', // Optional.
-Being given it replace default type icon.
+It replaces the default type icon.
 Can be pure html or svg code

         // Attention!
 The following options override ones from the config file